About Sangun Choi

 Sangun_profile

-I am a fifth-year Ph.D. student at Korea University.
+I am a fifth-year Ph.D. candidate at Korea University.
 My research interests broadly encompass improving the energy efficiency of computing systems, including neural processing unit (NPU) architectures, graphics processing unit (GPU) architectures, and memory systems for future datacenter servers.

 My current work focuses on developing energy-efficient on-chip memory systems for NPUs.
 NPUs implement their on-chip memory predominantly with SRAM, which occupies over 40% of the total chip area.
 Despite this substantial silicon investment, existing systems fall short of utilizing these memory resources in an energy-efficient manner.
 This challenge motivates the need for novel on-chip memory designs and management techniques that offer sustainable scalability and adaptability to the diverse characteristics of emerging workloads.